 Common ATV Injuries

 The most common injury-causing ATV accidents involve the vehicle’s rolling or flipping over.
 ATVs are prone to rollovers because they do not respond well to steering input by the driver, particularly on turns.
 They are slow to react at first and then they snap around, from a severe understeer to a severe oversteer.
 Furthermore, ATVs should not be operated on public streets because, although they can reach highways speeds, their low-pressure tires aren’t designed for paved roads.
 These design issues are problematic enough for any operator.
 When coupled with the underdeveloped reflexes of children as well as their impaired ability to perceive risk, ATV operation becomes an inherently dangerous activity that can cause serious injuries such as traumatic brain injury (TBI), spinal cord injury, neck injury, fractures, dislocations and chest injuries.
+If you or a loved one has experienced a traumatic brain injury in an ATV accident, you may be entitled to compensation through a brain injury lawsuit .

 As such, a patchwork of regulations exists, with states setting varying standards for required safety equipment, operator licensing, the number of allowed passengers and the minimum age of the driver.